Moving Like Pond Water

 Barry Norwood

-Production Assistant: Alisha Sweeting is in her fourth year of college at CSULB.
+Production Assistant: Alisha Sweeting graduated from California State University, Long Beach.
 She has acted and directed several theater productions.
 Her goal is to have a career in the entertainment industry.

 Alisha Sweeting